MicrosoftDocs/Devices-docs/surface-hub/check-surface-hub-warranty.md

 ms.date: 01/18/2023
 ms.localizationpriority: medium
 ---
-# How to check Surface Hub warranty status
+# Check Surface Hub warranty status

 You can check the warranty status of Surface Hub devices directly from Surface Hub or from the cloud.